Domestic Applicants (U.S. Citizen)

 Graduate Record Examinations (GRE)

-Each applicant is required to submit the GRE score to the Electrical and Computer Engineering graduate program at UCR.
-Current scores of the GRE General Test are preferred and should be received directly from the Educational Testing Service (ETS) to our university.
+Applicants may report a GRE score but it is not required to complete an application.
+If you plan to report your GRE general test scores, then scores should be sent directly from the Educational Testing Service (ETS) to our university.
 Applicants are not required to take the GRE Subject Test.

 GRE Institution code: 4839